Shared Relationship Values Exercise – For Couples Therapists

 Beneath the conflict, there’s often a deeper question they have lost sight of:

 Trust.
 Respect.
 Kindness.
 Honesty.
 Connection.
 Love.
 Intimacy.
 Stability.
-Growth.
-Family.
+Growth and Family.

-This free worksheet is extracted from the Life Values Method™ Practitioner Handbook and includes helpful practitioner instructions and prompts to support an effective couples session.
+This free worksheet is extracted from the Life Values Method™ Practitioner Handbook and includes helpful practitioner instructions and prompts to help you run an effective couples therapy session.

 This work is foundational.
 It helps set the scene for deeper conversations, clearer communication, repair, commitment, emotional safety, shared meaning, and renewed direction.